OnPositive/aml/java2raml.md

 </plugin>
 ```

-type `mvn java2raml:generateRaml` from command line and you will see generated library in  `${project.build.directory}/generated-sources/raml/` directory
+Execute `mvn java2raml:generateRaml` from command line and you will see generated library in  `${project.build.directory}/generated-sources/raml/` directory

 #Configuration Options